hyperledger/firefly/docs/reference/types/_includes/tokentransfer_description.md

 3. Transfer - tokens move from ownership by one account, to another account.
    The `from` and `to` addresses are both set for these type of transfers.

-Note that the `key` that signed the Transfer transactio might be different to the `from` account that is the owner of the tokens before the transfer.
+Note that the `key` that signed the Transfer transaction might be different to the `from` account that is the owner of the tokens before the transfer.

 The Approval resource is used to track which signing accounts (other than the owner)